Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Future Research Directions

 \section{Future Research Directions}

 Even though this research offers one of the first in-depth analyses of security in the emerging protocols of AI agents, a number of key research gaps are still available.
 The first gap is related to providing a special security layer for MCP.
 MCP is the only protocol that has been structured for AI agent-tool communication, but it suffers from the lack of a comprehensive security layer to protect it from many attacks.
 These are especially challenging for financial or safety-critical processes, where the invocation of the tool may cause a sensitive or irreversible activity.
 For our future work, we would like to implement a formally defined security extension to MCP that includes cryptographic identity anchoring, ephemeral access credentials, and verifiable permission scoping, making MCP suitable enough to be used in enterprise-grade and regulated settings.

-In addition to the security aspect, the other critical research gap is the lack of a privacy-based risk assessment for the emerging AI agent ecosystem.
-The privacy threats that have not been explored yet include metadata leakage, exposure to multi-tenant contexts, propagation of sensitive data by cross-agents, and negotiation logs, which are privacy-destroying.
-In our next work, we will provide a detailed privacy-risk assessment framework based on these protocols.
+These additions introduce overhead, so feasibility must be validated through measurements of latency/throughput impact and failure behavior under partial adoption.

-Till now, all the research discussed individual protocol security threats, but in this work, we have demonstrated that MCP, A2A, ANP, and Agora use completely different trust assumptions, authentication strategies, and validation strategies, and this creates a chance of confusion, downgrade, and relay-abuse attacks when they are combined.
+Till now, all the research discussed individual protocol security threats, but in this work, we have demonstrated that MCP, A2A, ANP, and Agora use completely different trust assumptions, authentication, and validation strategies, and this creates a chance of confusion, downgrade, and relay-abuse attacks when they are combined.
 So, cross-protocol security standards and interoperability hardening are urgently required.
-The next round of research should involve the development of security profiles to be used in interoperability and uniformity of validation rules across protocols.
+Any interoperability layer must define a minimal canonical mapping (identity + capability + provenance) and include explicit binding to protocol context to mitigate relay and downgrade paths.